Mosul falls to militants, Iraqi forces flee northern city

 But the battle, for the time being, seemed to be over.
 Some police were discarding uniforms and weapons and fleeing a city where the black flag of ISIL now flew over government buildings.

-"We have lost Mosul this morning," said a colonel at a local military command centre.
+"We have lost Mosul this morning," said a colonel at a local military command center.
 "Army and police forces left their positions and ISIL terrorists are in full control.

 "It’s a total collapse of the security forces."